prpole/dissertation/throughput/main.md

-neat encapsulation of the utopian imaginary---not surprising, given that the phrase comes from one of the only self-identified utopian authors extant.[^ln-robinson-utopian] Focusing his utopian thinking on the material flows between the human and its surroundings, Robinson develops his version of an ecotopian imaginary, which we might define as the narrative construction of a speculative social ecology that present an alternative and challenge to the state of human ecology.
-But Robinson puts that same ecotopian function in the minds of his characters---and supplements it with the means necessary for meaningful environmental praxis---by using robotic technology as a narrative device for translating thought into physical transformations.
+neat encapsulation of the utopian imaginary---not surprising, given that the phrase comes from one of the only self-identified utopian authors extant.[^ln-robinson-utopian] Focusing his utopian thinking on the material flows between the human and its surroundings, Robinson develops *his* version of an ecotopian imaginary, elaborating a speculative social ecology that presents an alternative and challenge to the state of the ecology on Earth and pre-terraformation Mars.
+But he puts that same ecotopian capacity in the minds of his characters---and supplements it with the means necessary for meaningful environmental praxis---by using robotic technology as a narrative device for translating thought into physical transformations.
 At least on Mars, an ecotopian imaginary's only bridge to reality is formed by accepting the role of highly transformative material technologies and mobilizing them in pursuit of alternative social ecologies.
+It is not too strong to say that he uses his robotic technologies to make the Martians' ecotopian imaginaries matter.

-But there are reasons to believe this conclusion is applicable to Earth, as well.
-Creating the conditions for an ecology where those conditions do not exist, as is the case in Mars terraformation, is not so different from imagining *fixes* when the conditions of life are spiraling out of balance.
+There are reasons to believe this conclusion is applicable to Earth as well as Mars.
+Creating the conditions for an ecology where those conditions do not exist already, as is the case in Mars terraformation, is not so different from imagining *fixes* where the conditions of life are spiraling out of balance.
-(Robinson himself says as much in his several novels related to terraformation.)
-When we reframe the question of transformative technologies in terms of Earthling environmentalism, though, things get much more complicated.
+(Robinson himself hints as much throughout his several novels related to terraformation.)
+But when we reframe the question of transformative technologies in terms of Earthling environmentalism, things get much more complicated.

 ***

-Breaking the barrier between human thought and environment, unlimited powers of environmental transformation---all of this should sound like rank Prometheanism, or the (often implicit) view that "nature" is something to be conquered by science, human ingenuity, and ever-more-developed tools.
-At the very least, it is anthropocentric.
-The measure of a suitable environment is its usefulness to this invasive species, the human.
+Breaking the barrier between human thought and environment, unlimited powers of environmental transformation---all of this should sound like rank Prometheanism, which again is the (often implicit) view that "nature" is something to be conquered by science, human ingenuity, and ever-more-developed tools.
+At the very least, mustn't it be anthropocentric?
+The measure of a suitable environment is, after all, its usefulness to this invasive species, the human.
 Not to mention that the vast determining power put in the hands of an individual organism seems anathemic to anything approaching ecology, in which, as a fundamental tenet, everything affects everything in a complex web of interconnections.

+Robinson's form of environmental thinking can be difficult to reconcile with environmentalist discourse more broadly because of a longstanding tendency to align technology or "technological fixes" with capitalist exploitation and human domination of the natural world, an alignment summarized by the term "Prometheanism."
+John Bellamy Foster, in *Marx's Ecology*, traces the roots of the term back to Proudhon, for whom Prometheus was a figure exemplifying the triumphal human translation of nature into economic value.[^ln-foster] The term has since been mobilized in a critique of Prometheanism, which resists the dangerous sense that we can just invent our way out of any problems a high-consumption lifestyle naturally creates---and that there's therefore no reason to reduce consumption or worry about exploitation. [ Need to discuss John Dryzek's *The Politics of the Earth* here, where the critique of Prometheanism (and maybe the term?) originate. ]
-It's hard to imagine a deep ecologist being very excited about any of these ideas.

-But what is a deep ecologist to do without an ecology?
+So, it's hard to imagine a deep ecologist being very excited about any of these ideas.
+But what would a deep ecologist do with a planet that doesn't have an ecology?
 The dead environment of Mars makes the relevance of concern for nonhuman natures dubious at best, and it forces us to ask some difficult questions about what the goals of environmental activism ultimately are on any planet---a question with clear implications for the environmental ethics of technology.
 Robinson stages this debate by embodying it in distinct characters, political affiliations, and ideologies that can be summed up as a debate between the "reds" and the "greens."
 Though this split might mean communist or environmentalist on Earth, on Mars it indicates one's support either for the maintenance of Mars in an untouched state or for the propagation of life and a robust ecology.
 It is a question that we simply have no need to pose without Mars or a planet like it, because on Earth there is no difference between these two goals.
-Introducing the Martian environment into the discussion, though, forces us to ask: is it limiting human impact (full stop) that we care about when we talk about conservation?
-Or do we care about limiting human impact only insofar as it limits the propagation of nonhuman life?
+Introducing the Martian environment into the discussion, though, forces us to ask: when we talk about conservation, is it limiting the human's impact on its environment (full stop) that we care about?
+Or do we care about limiting human impact only insofar as it impedes the propagation of nonhuman life?
 And which *should* we care about?

-Perhaps for tactical reasons, conservationism on Earth usually leans heavily on the destruction of life as the reason to care about human influence on the ecology---and in too many cases, only on the destruction of life that we like the look of.
-But without life, conservation gives way as a framework to the question of whether purposive human determination of its environment is fundamentally unethical or distasteful.
+Perhaps for tactical reasons, conservationism on Earth usually leans heavily on the destruction of life as the reason to care about human influence on the ecology.
+But without life, the "conservation" framework gives way to the question of whether purposive human determination of its environment is fundamentally unethical or distasteful.
 The debate plays out in Robinson's novel most explicitly between Sax (Saxifrage Russel, whose namesake is, to